PublicSatanicVoid/DragonsOnline/README.md

 Dragons Online is a Minecraft-based MMORPG created by Adam Priebe (UniverseCraft) and licensed under the GNU GPL v2.

+**If you'd like to redistribute all or part of this repository under a more restrictive license, please contact me privately via Discord and we may be able to come to an agreement: DragonRider747#8995**

 ## Where to dive in
 If you're new to the repository, here are the most important files to check out (in this order!)
 - `dragons-core: mc.dragons.core.Dragons` is the main class and the entry point.
 It contains all the high-level object managers, service providers, loaders, and configuration data necessary to start a server instance.